CurtisNewbie/event-pump/README.md

 # Update

-- Since v0.0.5, event-pump no longer depends on redis, binlog position is now recorded in a local file, using following format (previously, it's recorded on redis):
+- Since v0.0.5, (**standalone**) event-pump no longer depends on redis, binlog position is now recorded in a local file, using following format (previously, it's recorded on redis):

   ```
   {"Name":"binlog.000001","Pos":53318}